 DETAILS OF THE ADDITIONAL CHILD OF CONCERN

 First name: Last Name:

-Description of child l
+Description of child

 (if name unknown)

 Date of birth: Or estimated age of

 child

 (specify

 days/weeks/years):

-Gender (please tick) 🗆 Male  🗆 Female

-Does this child have a □ Yes □No If yes, type of disability
+Gender (please tick) Does this child have a ☐ Male ☐ Yes ☐ Female If you have of dischiller

-disability (please tick) □Unknown
+disability (please tick) │ □No If yes, type of disability

-Are you reporting a sexually transmissible infection 🗆 Yes  No
+Are you reporting a sexually ☐ Yes ☐ No

-for this child (please tick)?
+for this child (please tick)? transmissi ne infection

 Address

 Address:

 Suburb: Postcode:

 State: Country:

-Other Address Details
+Other Address Details •

 Current residence of the chil d

-School, day care centre, kin dergarten or other care
+School, day care centre, kin dergarten o r other care

 arrangement

 Contact Details

 Telephone: Mobile:

 Additional Information

-Cultural identity - Strait Islander ally and/or linguistically
+Cultural identity Aboriginal or Torres Strait Islander Culturally and/or linguistical ally and/or linguistically

 (please tick)? diverse

-🗆 Don't know 1
+☐ Don't kn 16

-Interpreter required □ Yes □No If yes, specify
+Interpreter required ☐ Yes □No If yes, specify

-(please tick)? language:
+(please tick)?
+Is the child aware of this rep ort (places t iok)2 language:

-Is the child aware of this rep ort (please tick)?
+is the child aware of this rep ort (piease t ick):

-DETAILS OF THE ADDITIONAL CHILD/CHILDREN'S PARENT/S OR CARER/S OR
+DETAILS OF THE F ADDITION AL CHILD/CH IILDREN'S PARENT/S or (CARER/S OR

-OTHER SIGNIFICANT PERSON/S (IF DIFFERENT TO DETAILS PROVIDED ON PAGE 2)
+ENT TO DETAILS PROVIDI

 First name: Last name:

-Gender (please tick): □Male 🗆 Female
+Gender (please tick): □Male ☐ Female

-Address
+Address J. l l

 Address:

 Suburb: Postcode:

 State: Country:

-Contact Details • ·
+Contact Details

 Telephone Mobile

-Relationship to child/child Relationship to child/children
+Relationship to child/childre n

 - 11. How to make a report concerning Child Abuse (excluding Child Sexual Abuse) and Neglect - 12.
-Immediate Belief that Child Abuse (excluding Sexual Abuse) or Neglect has Occurred or is Occurring

-13. Forming a Child Protection Concern
+Immediate Belief that Child Abuse (excluding Sexual Abuse) or Neglect has Occurred or is Occurring - 13.
+Forming a Child Protection Concern